Gaming Industry 2025: Major Trends, Biggest Challenges, Loudest Acquisitions - And What the Market Is Trying to Tell Us

 -

-Mid-core and hybrid-casual dominate money, while casual and hyper-casual dominate installs.
+Mid-core and hybrid-casual usually dominate money, while casual and hyper-casual usually dominate installs.

 -